OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 * Publish to a text topic and verify the response was received.

 ### <a name='2'>Setup Development Machine</a>
-These instructions assume the development machine is running Windows 10.
+These instructions assume the development machine is running Windows 10 (1709 or later - must support ssh).

 The process is similar for set up on Linux or Mac.